2003-12-09 Wetland Monitoring Report1

 Dear Ms. Goeb:

-Pursuant to Minnesota~Wetland Conservation flct (WCA) §8420.0620 and to the Army Corps of
+Pursuant to Minnesota'Wetland Conservation Act (WCA) §8420.0620 and to the Army Corps of

 Engineers (Corps) permit issued for this project, Svoboda Ecological Resources (S,ER) staff

-visitod-the above-referenced site on June 5 and July 30, 2003, for the purpose of monitoring the.
+visited the above -referenced site on June 5 and July 30, 2003, for the -purpose of monitoring the

-• year of monitoring out of the five yeazs required by the WCA and by the Corps permit to
+year of monitoring out of the five years required by the WCA and by the Corps permit to

 determine if replacement wetlands. satisfy replacement of functions and values lost by permitted